 Genetically, chimpanzees and humans share 98.6% of our DNA, and our behaviors are more than a little alike as well.
-Our true relationship to the rest of the animal kingdom was redefined by a revolutionary woman of science, and for nearly 60 years since, Dr. Goodall’s research at Gombe has been evolving and continuing, much like our two chimp and human lineages, respectively.
-Insights from Gombe help us to better understand ourselves, what is ancient versus what is unique, as well as to reveal our similarities with the rest of animalkind.
+60 years ago, our previous understanding of our relationship to the rest of the animal kingdom was forever redefined by the one and only Dr. Goodall.
+Since 1960, research in Gombe, Tanzania has been evolving and growing, much like our two chimpanzee and human lineages from their early shared branch.
+Insights from Gombe help us to better understand ourselves, what is ancient versus what is unique in primates, as well as to reveal our similarities with the rest of animalkind.

-The following studies reveal the extraordinary chimpanzee research still being done today.
+The following studies showcase the extraordinary chimpanzee research which continues to this day.
 There’s plenty to discover – are you curious?

 Chimpanzees live in groups with a structured hierarchy.
-In these groups, females can either remain with the group they’re born into or head out on their own, likely to reduce incidences of inbreeding.
-For a young female chimp looking to find her own way with a new group, her first pregnancy won’t happen until around the age of 16, whereas those who stay at home are moms at around age 13.
+In these groups, females can either remain with the group they’re born into, or head out on their own, likely to reduce incidences of inbreeding.
+This research demonstrated that for a young female chimpanzee looking to find her own way with a new group, her first pregnancy won’t happen until around the age of 16, whereas those who stay at home are moms at around age 13.

-There are several reasons for this, including the support chimps who remain receive (which also means more access to food if their own mothers are high ranking) and the tough integration period for those who forge their own path.
-Results overall demonstrate how similar we are to chimps in general, with long development from child to adult.
-Yet, the question remains – should I stay or should I go now?
+There are several reasons for this, including that chimpanzee who remain receive ongoing support (which also means more access to food if their own mothers are high ranking).
+Additionally, there is a tough integration period for those who forge their own path with a novel social community.
+Overall results from the study demonstrate how similar we are to chimpanzees in general, particularly with long development from child to adult.
+Yet, the question remains: As a female chimpanzee, would you stay or would you go now?

-One of the wildest findings of Dr. Goodall that established an entirely different lens through which we see our closest living relatives, is evidence of meat eating and hunting in chimpanzees.
-Since her initial observations, researchers have witnessed chimps hunting and eating a variety of vertebrates, and in very rare cases, demonstrating cannibalism.
-Now, researchers want to better understand the meat eating compulsion in chimps, as they are predominantly herbivores (eating plants).
+One of the wildest findings of Dr. Goodall, which established an entirely different lens through which we see our closest living relatives, is evidence of meat eating and hunting in chimpanzees.
+Previously thought to be herbivores (eating only plants), Jane rewrote our understanding of chimpanzee diets observing them as omnivores (eating both plants and animal protein).
+Since her initial observations, researchers have witnessed chimpanzees hunting and eating a variety of vertebrates, and in very rare cases, demonstrating cannibalism.
+Now, researchers want to better understand the meat eating compulsion in chimpanzees, as they are still predominantly herbivores.
 So, things got a bit messy.

 Researchers filmed 29 arboreal monkeys as they were consumed by chimpanzees at Gombe National Park, Tanzania, and recorded the order in which areas of the monkeys were consumed.
-The chimps generally consumed the heads of infants first, 91% were consumed this way, while adult monkeys were generally consumed torso first.
-The scientists suggest this has to do with physiological barriers: infant skulls are less developed and thus easier to break, while adult skulls introduce a challenge and their torsos contain a “ fat-rich liver”.
+The chimpanzees generally consumed the heads of infants first, 91% were consumed this way, while adult monkeys were generally consumed torso first.
+The scientists suggest this has to do with physiological barriers: infant skulls are less developed and thus easier to break, while adult skulls introduce a challenge and their torsos contain a “fat-rich liver.”

 In 2013, five chimps in a community of 56 in Kibale National Park, Uganda, died with little explanation.
-Researchers observed “severe fits of coughing and sneezing” in the chimps prior, and decided to investigate.
-Luckily, a vet on the scene was able to obtain samples postmortem to reveal what was going on.
-The chimps were stricken with Rhinovirus C, a variation of the human “common cold”, which was only discovered in 2010.
+Researchers observed “severe fits of coughing and sneezing” in the chimpanzees prior to the incident and decided to investigate.
+Though no intervention could be made at the time, luckily, a vet on the scene was able to obtain samples postmortem to reveal what was going on.
+The chimpanzees were stricken with Rhinovirus C, a variation of the human “common cold”, which was only discovered in 2010.
 The strain affects children mostly, usually as a precursor to asthma.

 It was surprising to find it in chimpanzees, and it was equally surprising that it could kill healthy chimpanzees outright. – Tony Goldberg, University of Wisconsin-Madison’s School of Veterinary Medicine

-To understand why chimps were susceptible to this virus, which was previously thought to only affect humans, researchers genotyped 41 chimps.
-This told a very specific story: these chimps have universal homozygosity of cadherin-related family member 3 CDHR3-Y529 allele.
+To understand why non-human great apes are susceptible to this virus, which was previously thought to only affect humans, researchers genotyped 41 chimpanzees.
+This told a very specific story: this particular group of chimpanzees have universal homozygosity of cadherin-related family member 3 CDHR3-Y529 allele.
 This means they have two of the same gene, one from each parent, making it dominant.
-This particular allele increases risk for Rhinovirus C infection,and asthma in human children.
-Thus, our similarities to chimps, though sometimes wonderful, can also be deadly.
-Read more about what is being done to protect against disease and why understanding the transmission of disease between wildlife and humans is so important, here.
+This particular allele increases risk for Rhinovirus C infection, and asthma in human children.
+Thus, though our similarities to chimpanzees are wonderfully fascinating, they can also be deadly.
+Read more about what is being done to protect against zoonotic disease spillover events and why understanding the transmission of disease between wildlife and humans is so important, here.

 To learn more about our ongoing groundbreaking research, visit here.